FAQ

 • Smart meters bring tested, smart technologies to our water and sewer systems; we may even be able to build on top of this smart technology across other areas of our region and within our utility services.

-What’s the process of installing the new Smart Meter?
+What’s the process of installing a Smart Meter?

 Will my water service be interrupted during installation?